 Peer Groups to Simplify Configuration

 When a switch has many peers to connect to, the amount of redundant configuration becomes overwhelming.
 For example, repeating the

 next-hop-self commands for even 60 neighbors makes for a very long configuration file.
-Using
+To address this problem, you can use

-Instead of specifying properties of each individual peer, FRRouting allows for defining one or more peer groups and associating all the attributes common to that peer session to a peer group.
+Instead of specifying properties of each individual peer, FRRouting allows you to define one or more peer groups and associate all the attributes common to that peer session to a peer group.
 A peer needs to be attached to a peer group only once, when it then inherits all address families activated for that peer group.

 BGP peer-group restrictions have been replaced with update-groups, which dynamically examine all peers and group them if they have the same outbound policy.

 Configure BGP Dynamic Neighbors

 BGP dynamic neighbor provides BGP peering to a group of remote neighbors within a specified range of IPv4 or IPv6 addresses for a BGP peer group.
 You can configure each range as a subnet IP address.

 You configure dynamic neighbors using the

 To limit the number of dynamic peers, specify the limit in the

 Collectively, a sample configuration for IPv4 looks like this:

 These commands produce an IPv4 configuration that looks like this: